drfoxvet/drfoxvet-net/site/content/_index.md

 image: /img/pamela-lima-650922-unsplash.jpg
 blurb:
     heading: "About Me"
-    text: "Welcome all animal lovers, owners, trainers, breeders, care-providers, and students of animal care, health, welfare and bioethics to my website. <br><br> I am a veterinarian, graduating from the Royal Veterinary College, London, England in 1962.
-I did post-graduate research on animal behavior and development in the US, where I now reside, earning a PhD in medicine, and a DSc in ethology/animal behavior from the University of London. <br><br> I am a member of the British Veterinary Association, the American Holistic Veterinary Medical Association and an Honor Roll member of the American Veterinary Medical Association. "
+    text: "Welcome all animal lovers, owners, trainers, breeders, care-providers, and students of animal care, health, welfare and bioethics to my website.
+I am a veterinarian, graduating from the Royal Veterinary College, London, England in 1962.
+I did post-graduate research on animal behavior and development in the US, where I now reside, earning a PhD in medicine, and a DSc in ethology/animal behavior from the University of London.
+I am a member of the British Veterinary Association, the American Holistic Veterinary Medical Association and an Honor Roll member of the American Veterinary Medical Association. "
 intro:
     heading: "India's Animals: Helping the Sacred & the Suffering"
     text: "This richly illustrated book details the trials and tribulations of setting up an animal shelter and free veterinary services in the heart of a unique wildlife region in S. India, the UNESCO designated Nilgiris Biosphere Reserve."